 Don't vote in accordance with tradition for that favors established norms, and that means the established presence of the Dems and the GOP.
 It is time to shake off the yoke of established voting patterns and express our hard-won right to vote in new and daring ways.
 Use truly informative sites (not sites for punditry or outright propaganda) to learn who wants your vote, who is backing them, how accurate their claims are, and how strongly they've adhered to their stated beliefs.
-If you do that, then you'll find many surprises in the current crop of presidential candidates.
+If you do that, then you'll find many surprises in the current crop of Federal, state, and local candidates.

 Our nation is at a crossroads.
 We must ensure the course we set is not just a new one--it must the the right one.